HarshitaShinde0730/Training-Assignment/sql /Assignment-2 /query 9/solution.md

-**Query:** Find all the orders whose two or more items are completed but the orders are still in the approved status.
+**Query:** Find all the orders whose two or more items are cancelled but the orders are still in the approved status.

 **Query cost**: 21895.92